What We Are Learn On This Post

 Defect Density:

-- Number of bugs / function points: This method calculates the number of defects per unit effort (for example, how many bugs are found in 1000 function points).
+- Number of bugs/function points: This method calculates the number of defects per unit effort (for example, how many bugs are found in 1000 function points).

 Defect Leakage:

 Defect Leakage is another metric that can give you insights into the efficiency of your development process.
-It represents the number of defects that were found in an environment where they should not be present (based on their severity level), divided by the total number of bugs.
+It represents the number of defects found in an environment where they should not be present (based on their severity level), divided by the total number of bugs.

 Defect Removal Efficiency:

-It is calculated using the following formula: Defect Removal Efficiency = the Total number of bugs found during Beta Testing / Total number of defects in Production *100%.
+It is calculated using the formula: Defect Removal Efficiency = the Total number of bugs found during Beta Testing / Total number of defects in Production *100%.